Enterprise Edition

 Configuring connection settings

-The JSON file contains some environment variables that enable you to configure the connection settings used when running CI-driven scans:
+The JSON file contains some parameters that enable you to configure the connection settings used when running CI-driven scans:

 • headersCookiesConfig enables you to add a list of custom headers and cookies to requests made when scanning a site.
 This enables you to, for example, configure header authentication.
 For more information on configuring request headers and cookies, see Adding headers and cookies.